 - Thou and thee in 18th-century drama

 - The representation of perception in the novels of Jane Austen

 - Metaphors of the economic crisis

 - Cognitive poetics and graphic narrative

 - The translation of satire into Arabic

-Students following either of these programmes take our interdisciplinary modules as a core component of their literary or linguistic training, allowing them allowing them to integrate literary and linguistic work on a sophisticated level.
+Students following this pathway take our interdisciplinary modules as a core component of their literary or linguistic training, allowing them allowing them to integrate literary and linguistic work on a sophisticated level.

 Several of our MA modules also provide students with the opportunity to get involved in a range of civic engagement activities and include practical empirical, creative and work experience elements.

 Further information about the staff researching in the area of literary linguistics can be found on our individual web pages:

 The University’s four flagship institutes bring together our key strengths to tackle global issues, turning interdisciplinary and translational research into real-world solutions.